kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. confval:: html_awesome_headerlinks

-   Set this option to ``False`` to restore Sphinx's default behavior for headerlinks.
+   By default, clicking a headerlink copies the URL to the clipboard.
-   In the |product|, clicking a headerlink copies the URL to the clipboard.
+   To restore Sphinx's default behavior, set this option to ``False``.

    .. code-block:: python
       :caption: "File: conf.py"